 Towers Watson notes that “elasticity of demand is a key ingredient” in the price optimization process.
 Towers Watson also notes that the input models in its optimization software include policyholder demand models, which “do not describe which customers shop more or less but rather how likely a customer is to renew a policy or accept an insurer’s quote.”
 Policyholder demand models, according to Towers Watson, are generally fit to recent, customer-level, historical data that contains information about the customer, as well as what purchase decision the customer made (e.g., did the customer renew – yes/no, did she or he accept this quote – yes/no).

 Price optimization has been used for years in other industries, including retail and travel.
-However, the use of model-driven price optimization in the insurance industry is relatively new.
+However, the use of model-driven price optimization in the U.S. insurance industry is relatively new.
 A 2013 Earnix survey of 73 major insurers found that 55% consider customer price elasticity.
 Of large insurance companies (with gross written premiums over $1 billion), 45% currently use some form of price optimization, with an additional 29% of all companies reporting they plan to do so in the future.
 State regulators report receipt of few rate filings specifically identifying the use of price optimization.
 This may be because price optimization is not clearly disclosed to regulators when a filing is made or because price optimization is used in a manner that is not directly part of a filed rating plan.

 Identify Potential Benefits and Drawbacks of Price Optimization

 Price optimization affects the selected rates, rating factors, or premium rather than the cost-based indications.
-Historically, selections were often based, in part, on judgment.
+Historically, selections are often based, in part, on judgment.
 Therefore, regulators are challenged with reviewing an insurer’s selected rates or rating factors without, in certain cases, knowing how price optimization influenced the insurer’s selections.
 General guidelines some regulators may use to review rates include the relationship between the current, indicated and selected rates or factors, how far the selected rates or factors vary from the indications, or the relationship between factors for a rating plan variable.
 Distilling the voluminous information connected with price optimization makes determining the extent and effect of a program much more difficult for regulators.
 In addition, regulators must rely upon insurers to present accurate and complete information on indicated rates and the adjustments to arrive at selected rates.
 Regulators do not currently have the data necessary for an independent evaluation of most of the insurer modeling and calculations.

 One aspect of working with generalized linear models (GLMs) and rating plans is that they can produce large changes in the risk estimate of individual policies between versions (or when introduced in a rating plan), often as the compounding of many small changes across all the rating variables.
 As such, companies need ways to provide rate stability when implementing a new rating plan or changes to an existing rating plan.
 One of the goals within constrained optimization can be to limit policyholder disruption.
 According to the CAS, price optimization may improve rate stability and lower an insurer’s long-term cost for providing coverage and limit policyholder disruption.
 This may be viewed as indirectly favorable for consumers who do not want to shop for insurance on a regular basis.